How to Become a Transcriptionist And Work From Home

 Many transcribers additionally use the Express Scribe software — a free download that connects your foot pedal to your computer and controls audio playback and comes with other features like variable speed playback, multi-channel control, playing video, file management, and more.

 You will also need a headset so you can focus on the sound and block out other distractions around you.
-You can buy headsets and foot pedals at Amazon or check eBay if you're OK with buying used equipment.
+You can buy headsets and foot pedals like these at Amazon or check eBay if you're OK with buying used equipment.
 Prices can be very reasonable for good equipment.

 A tip: you may want to check the Express Scribe site for hardware recommendations if you are using their software.
 They have links for the specific pedals that work with both the free and paid versions of Express Scribe.